 One of the first steps in avoiding common trading mistakes is to have a sound trading plan.
 A basic trading plan should consist of, but not be limited to:

 - How much are you willing to risk per trade?

 - How will you find opportunities in the market place?

 Trading options involves a number of considerations both before and after the trade has been placed.
 Many of the mistakes mentioned can be accounted for before the trade is opened by utilizing the tools and resources Fidelity offers.
 The single most important step to trading options is to develop a plan and stick with it!
-Some of the tools and resources that can help you get your own plan include the Options Strategy Guide, Key Statistics(provided by LIVEVOL, Inc.), Probability Calculator(provided by Convergex), and the Profit and Loss calculator(provided by Convergex).
-Take advantage of these, and other trading tools and resources Fidelity provides to help you avoid these common options trading mistakes in your future trades.
+Some of the tools and resources that can help you establish your own plan include the Options Strategy Guide, Key Statistics, Probability Calculator, and the Profit/Loss Calculator.
+Take advantage of these and other trading tools and resources Fidelity provides to help you avoid these common options trading mistakes in your future trades.